datanav/docs/getting-started.rst

   address varchar(100)
   );

-3. Create a preperation pipe downstream from **global-person** and have it copy this list of attributes: ``["list", "_id", "global-person:firstname", "global-person:lastname", "global-person:address"]``.
+3. Create a preparation pipe downstream from **global-person** and have it copy this list of attributes: ``["list", "_id", "global-person:firstname", "global-person:lastname", "global-person:address"]``.

-4. Create an output pipe downstream from the preperation pipe with an SQL sink that refers to the newly created system and the "person" table.
+4. Create an output pipe downstream from the preparation pipe with an SQL sink that refers to the newly created system and the "person" table.
 Make sure to add a pump config in which ``"mode"`` is set to ``"ENV(pump-mode)"``, which in turn is set to "manual" in the datahub environment variables.

 5. Send your data to the database table by starting the output pipe.
 Check the execution log of the pipe to see how it ran.
 These logs are the first place to look for clues of what went wrong in a failed run.
 Verify that the entities have been written to the table in your database.
 If you need to run a query to view the data in the database, you can run ``select * from person;``.

 Tips

   - The system config will be different depending on what type of database you are connecting to.
 Selecting a template will help with config creation.
 The Developer Guide also have full descriptions of the possible parameters of your system config.
 In many cases copying the "Example config" from the docs or selecting a config template and filling in the values to match your database server and authentication will be sufficient.
-  - The SQL sink also has a lot of parameters for customizing your SQL operations, like the possibility to define a table's columns in ``schema_definition`` and creating the table on a first run or a reset of the output pipe.
+  - The SQL sink also has a lot of parameters for customizing your SQL operations, like the possibility to define a table's columns in ``schema_definition`` and creating the table on a first run (this requires the system user to have the necessary permissions in the database) or a reset of the output pipe.
 Only the parameters "type", "system" and "table" are required.
   - The ``pump-mode`` environment variable is used to make sure an output pipe in a non-production environment does not export data unless the pipe is started manually.
 In a production environment ``pump-mode`` would be set as "scheduled" and the pipe's pump config would include a "cron-expression" or "schedule_interval" that specifies when to run.

 .. _getting-started-labs-26: